-This course includes several fundamental modules divided into three semesters:
+The first year master's includes several fundamental modules divided into two semesters:

 - Semester 1